tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 %%% Record Layer
     struct {
         uint64 epoch;
-        uint48 sequence_number;
+        uint64 sequence_number;
     } RecordNumber;
 ~~~

-This 112-bit value is used in the ACK message.
-The low order 64 bits are used as
+This 128-bit value is used in the ACK message.
-the sequence number for reading and writing records; see {{TLS13, Section 5.3}}.

 The entire header value shown in {{hdr_examples}} (but prior to record number
 encryption, see {{rne}}) is used as as the additional data value for the AEAD